 - Blaming yourself for all your failures and having difficulty accepting credit for your successes

 - Having difficulty accepting and believing compliments from others

 - Ignoring or downplaying your strengths and positive characteristics

 - Constantly feeling depressed, anxious or angry

 The benefits of learning how to build self-esteem

-As you take measures to learn how to boost self-esteem and confidence, you will notice a number of changes across all spheres of your life.
+As you take measures to learn how to boost self-esteem and confidence, you will notice several changes across all spheres of your life.
 Some of these are:

 - Better relationships and fewer conflicts with loved ones and other people

-- Ability to accept criticism in a healthy manner and work it to your advantage
+- Ability to accept criticism healthily and work it to your advantage

 - Feeling increasingly comfortable in your own body